influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

 ## Requirements

-To set up HTTPS with InfluxDB Enterprise, you'll need an existing or new InfluxDB Enterprise instance and a Transport Layer Security (TLS) certificate (also known as a Secured Sockets Layer (SSL) certificate).
+To enable HTTPS with InfluxDB Enterprise, you need a Transport Layer Security (TLS) certificate, also known as a Secured Sockets Layer (SSL) certificate.
-InfluxDB Enterprise supports three types of TLS/SSL certificates:
+InfluxDB supports three types of TLS certificates:

 * **Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)**

-    These certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB Enterprise server.
+    Single domain certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
+    These certificates are signed and issued by a trusted, third-party Certificate Authority (CA).
-    With this certificate option, every InfluxDB Enterprise instance requires a unique single domain certificate.
+    With this certificate option, every InfluxDB instance requires a unique single domain certificate.

 * **Wildcard certificates signed by a Certificate Authority**